kumar-dhanagopal/multi-region-provider-alias-demo/README.md

   **Note**: If an error occurs indicating that a resources wasn't created, run `terraform apply -parallelism=1` again.

+### Remove Resources
-If you want to delete the infrastructure, run:
+To delete the infrastructure, complete the following steps:
+1. Delete all the objects in the bucket in the primary region.
+2. Run the following command:
  ```
   $ terraform destroy
   ```